Mexico Field Trips, February and March 1980

 Trust

-me to find delicious hot coffee & a toilet that works with water!
+me to find delicious hot coffee and a toilet that works with water!

 I had 3 cups of the lovely black stuff.
 Chefa told me that she had